Fire in February.

-I just arrived home in the afternoon of Feb.
-20, 2016 from Blue Mosque when a fellow sister informed me about the fire incident in Tandang Sora.
+I just arrived home in the afternoon from the Blue Mosque when a fellow sister informed me about the fire incident in Tandang Sora.

 Our shopping period was done for a couple of hours until our bellies craved for lunch!
-(Thanks to sister Hannah for the meals).
+(Thanks Hannah for the meals!).
 We then mounted our vehicle and made our way to the site.
 There were young ladies (one of them was Marwan) who volunteered and helped us packed the items individually and distributed it to the school kids delightedly.

 When asked if we could see Marwan’s place that had been destroyed by the fire, she didn’t refused instead with good grace accompanied us to see her ruined apartment.
 Marwan’s face did not seem to be burned by humiliation but with the light of acceptance.